 Since the 2010s the world's largest industrial agriculture enterprises have been investing in the development and commercialization of "microbials" - products derived from living organisms - that can be added to seeds and soils and/or sprayed on crops with the aim of increasing crop yields and pest-resistance.
-Microbials aren't new: for example, Bacillus thuringiensis, or Bt, is a bacterium that has been used as a pesticide for more than a half-century.
-But spurred by environmental and sustainability concerns including resource scarcity in mineral fertilizers, companies are taking advantage of big data advances to identify other apparently beneficial microbes as well as communities of microbes working together as "functional consortia."
-Synthetic biology-enabled fermentation technologies are allowing companies to quickly add microbials to their product offerings as an environmentally-friendly and sustainable "complement" to traditional agrochemicals and fertilizers.
+Microbials aren't new: for example, Bacillus thuringiensis, or Bt, is a bacterium that has been used for pest control for more than a half-century.
+But spurred by the mounting critique on environmental impacts and lack of sustainability, along with the resource scarcity in mineral fertilizers, companies are taking advantage of big data advances to identify other apparently beneficial microbes as well as communities of microbes working together as "functional consortia."
+Synthetic biology-enabled fermentation technologies are allowing companies to quickly add microbials to their product offerings as an environmentally-friendly and sustainable "complement" to conventional agrochemicals and fertilizers.

-Global market figures are notoriously fuzzy, but the latest estimates put the value of agricultural biologicals at USD 2.8 billion in 2017, expected to reach USD 5.4 billion by the year 2022.
+Global market figures are notoriously fuzzy, but the latest estimates put the value of agricultural biologicals at USD 2.8 billion in 2017, expected to reach USD 5.4 billion by the year 2022.3